couchbase/cbft/DESIGN.md

 ### -server=127.0.0.1:8091

-This is ADDR:PORT of the REST API of couchbase server that cbft will use by default for its data-source (i.e., the default container of buckets).
+This is ADDR:PORT of the REST API of the couchbase server that cbft will use by default for its data-source (i.e., the default container of buckets).

 ### -bindHttp=0.0.0.0:9110

-This is the ADDR:PORT that cbft will listen for cbft's REST API.
+This is the ADDR:PORT that cbft will listen to in order to provide the cbft REST API.
 The bindHttp ADDR:PORT must be unique in the cluster.
 (NOTE: We'll talk about changing IP addresses in a later section.)

 ## cbft process registers into the Cfg